overthesun/simoc-sam/README.md

 multiple sensors and clients at once.
 If you restart the server, the sensors and Python clients should reconnect automatically.

+The web client currently does not run on properly on 8081 because it is still expecting to receive batches which no longer exist.
+However, if simoc-web is running, then sioserver will send to simoc-web and in the ctrl+s capstone versions the sensor data can be seen from live mode there.

+To configure sioserver to receive from non-local sensors, run open_port.sh to open the port and view this system's IP to send sensor data to from the non-local sensor.

+Also, edit sioserver.py to add the IP of the sensor to the cors_allowed_origins.

 ## Testing